 Site and Soil Preparation Are Critical

 than many other crops - especially if you are growing them to reach a massive height so the nutrient supply must be replenished each season.

-organic amendment containing trace minerals such as greensand or
+addition to composted manure and an organic slow-release balanced fertilizer, an organic amendment containing trace minerals such as greensand or dried seaweed.

 The Right Way to Sow and Thin For Success

 To grow the largest sunflowers, it is essential to direct sow seed directly into the garden, rather than start them in pots of any kind.
 This is because sunflowers have long taproots that grow quickly and become stunted if confined.
 Peat pots in particular often dry out and block off root growth.
 Despite many gardener's best intentions,